suheb/tray/README.md

 1. `yarn install` to install the dependencies

-2. `yarn start` to uns the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+2. `yarn start` to run the app in the development mode.

 3. `yarn test` to launch the test runner in the interactive watch mode.